What Is a Tack Weld and How Is It Used?

 strong precise tack welding

-Strong tack welds start with accurate fit-up, so clamp and align the workpieces before you strike an arc.
-You’ll control joint strength by keeping parts square and holding them steady, because misalignment can compromise integrity.
+Strong tack welds start with accurate fit-up.
+Clamp and align the workpieces before you strike an arc.

 Set your machine to low heat and keep input below your final weld setting for better control and less distortion.